COSC-499-W2025/capstone-project-team-9/docs/logs/team_logs/Weeklylog.md

 ---

+### **Evan**
+*(Please fill out your Week 8 items.)*
+Suggested points:
+- New feature(s) completed: identifying what each contributor did in a collaborative project and creating multiple metrics.
+- Refactors and CLI polish: refactoring the methods for outputing the metrics so that the code is not redundant
+- Issue references and tests: issue 43
+**Requirements addressed:**
+Extrapolate individual contributions for a given collaboration project
+---

 ## Current Status
 - Local-only analysis integrated alongside external-service path (clean separation of strategies)
 - Basic analysis **does not require API keys**